Nimai95/Project-3-Blockchain/project3_preparation.md

 ![alt=""](nimai/loan.png)

+### Terms
+- Lender: A Lender/ Bank / Financial Institutions have capital/money and want to lend out money to earn the interest.
+Raising capital via crowdsale
+- Borrower: An individual has an asset and want to borrow money, willing to put asset as collateral -
 ### Real application
 - P2P lending with collateral: quick, easy and economically

-## Terms
+## Illustration

-- Borrower: An individual has an asset and want to borrow money, willing to put asset as collateral
-- Lender: A Lender/ Bank / Financial Institutions have capital/money and want to lend out money to earn the interest
+- Journey

+### ICO/Streamlit Illustration
-## Smart Contracts Needed
+### Lending with Smart Contracts
+ppt

 - XRO Token Crowdsale and Mintable (Lender)
 - Loan
 - Loan Application
 - Asset Token Mintable
 - Loan Repayment
 - App.py (streamlit)

-### Key Assumptions:

-- Currency: ETH

 ## Challenges